canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 If professional services are used to contribute to third party projects, see [Guide for publishing Open Source Code](publishing-open-source-code.md#obtain-rights-to-custom-code-in-contracts)

+## Publish contributions regardless of upstream acceptance

+Whether or not a given set of changes is accepted upstream as a contribution, the changes should still be published in accordance with the [publication policy](https://github.com/canada-ca/open-source-logiciel-libre/blob/master/en/guides/publishing-open-source-code.md).
+Publication allows upstream to pick up the changes at some later date, and allows 3rd parties to pick up the changes independently of when or whether upstream does so.
+Changes not accepted by upstream should still be noted in upstream forums where possible and appropriate, so that 3rd parties who might be interested in those changes have a means of discovering them.

 ## Other Notes

 * Licence delegation authority (IP+licence)